POSTS TAGGED: Nokia X

 OK.
 Part of why you undoubtedly had to do a double take when reading that last statement is that most of the development efforts on the Nokia X thus far have involved removing Nokia’s strange UI from the device and turning the Nokia X into a more traditional Android smartphone.
 But just like what they say about questionable content on the Internet, if you can imagine any kind of strange hybrid ROM, chances are that someone’s already created it.

-Posted March 3, 2014 By: Jimmy McGee
+Posted March 3, 2014 at 09:00 am by Jimmy McGee

 Android 4.4.2 KitKat source code for the T-Mobile Samsung Galaxy S4 been released!
 That and much more news is covered by Jordan, as he reviews all the important stories from this week.
 Included in this week’s news is the announcement that the T-Mobile LG G2’s KitKat update is available as well and Android 4.4 has been leaked for the AT&T LG Optimus G Pro!
 That’s not all that’s covered in today’s video!